Code-Institute-Submissions/21-The-Card-Game/README.md

 #### Start button
 * Highlights on hover.
+* Creates and shuffles a new deck each time.
 * Deals 2 cards to each player.
 * Enables hit and hold buttons.
 * Disables itself when clicked.